 Following the reopening of the Museum in 2012, when a significant proportion of gallery space was dedicated to the presentation of the collection, the Museum embarked on a new MCA Collection Online initiative, supported by the Ian Potter Foundation.
 This growing resource includes in-depth analysis of artworks, images, exhibition histories and biographical details.
 MCA Collection Online is a work in progress; an evolving resource that will over time present many more of the Museum’s collecting highlights.

-Tour the MCA with our volunteer guides and discover art, artists and their hidden stories.
+Tour the exhibition with our volunteer guides and discover art, artists and their hidden stories, tours run daily.

 Visiting with a school or group?
 Make your booking here